shimib/scalaxhack-2016/README.md

 - **Shimi Bandiel, Comonads Notation for Dotty**

   I've prartially prototyped a co-monads comprehension (cofor) in Dotty.

   Come and help discuss, design and implement a convenient and helpful syntax for co-monads.

-  (Based on the work of Dominc Orchard https://github.com/dorchard/codo-notation in Haskell).
+  (Based on the work of Dominic Orchard https://github.com/dorchard/codo-notation in Haskell).

 **ADD YOUR PROJECTS HERE**